Spirals-Team/test4repair-experiments/results/math/5/jGenProg/readme.md

 Nb of EvoSuite Tests: 156

-Nb of Failing EvoSuite Tests: 156
+Nb of Failing EvoSuite Tests: 4

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 173
+Average Nb of EvoSuite Tests: 157.95

-Average Nb of Failing EvoSuite Tests: 10
+Average Nb of Failing EvoSuite Tests: 2.55

+Average Nb of Test-adequate patches: 1

 ---